stanford-crfm/levanter/docs/Getting-Started-GPU.md

 ## Using a Docker Container

-To take advantage of the fastest training speeds Levanter has to offer, we recommend training in a Docker container.
+To take advantage of the fastest training speeds Levanter has to offer, we recommend using the official Docker container built by NVIDIA's [JAX Toolbox](https://github.com/NVIDIA/JAX-Toolbox) team.
+The image is continuously updated with the latest versions of JAX, CUDA, TransformerEngine, and Levanter.
 Training speeds are accelerated by [TransformerEngine's](https://github.com/NVIDIA/TransformerEngine) [FusedAttention](https://arxiv.org/abs/2205.14135) implementation, which requires a TransformerEngine installation in your environment.
 Luckily, we can use a Docker container that already has Levanter and TransformerEngine installed for us.

-This Docker image is built by NVIDIA's [JAX Toolbox](https://github.com/NVIDIA/JAX-Toolbox) effort and is continuously updated with the latest versions of JAX, CUDA, TransformerEngine, and Levanter.

 ### Ensure You Have Docker Installed
 To check if you have Docker installed, run